1–2 spots available for Q2 · Claim yours

 How long for a React developer to be productive?

-- Next.js: 1–2 weeks to learn the App Router and RSC mental model.
-Another month to avoid landmines (cache boundaries, dynamic vs static, client component hydration).
+• Next.js: one to two weeks to internalize the App Router and the RSC mental model.
+Another month to stop stepping on cache boundaries, dynamic vs static rules, and client component hydration mismatches.

-- Remix: 3–5 days to learn loaders, actions, and nested routes.
-Very little further magic to learn.
+• Remix: three to five days to learn loaders, actions, and nested routes.
+Very little additional magic to learn after that.

-For a team that is used to classic React + some backend: Remix is the faster ramp.
-For a team going all-in on React Server Components long-term: Next.js is the investment.
+For a team used to classic React with some backend work, Remix is the faster ramp.
+For a team going all-in on React Server Components long-term, Next.js is the investment.

 Ecosystem maturity

 Next.js has the broader ecosystem by a wide margin.
-Component libraries (shadcn/ui, ChakraUI, Mantine) ship examples.
+Component libraries (shadcn/ui, Chakra, Mantine) ship Next.js examples first.
 Auth providers (Clerk, NextAuth, Kinde) have Next-first integrations.
-Every headless CMS has a Next starter.
+Most headless CMS vendors ship a Next.js starter.
 Vercel Marketplace integrations are Next-flavored.

 Remix has a smaller but high-quality ecosystem.
-Most React libraries work; some need Remix-specific wrapping.
-The Remix Resources page is good but shorter than Next's equivalent.
+Most React libraries work as-is; some need Remix-specific wrapping for SSR.

 Winner on ecosystem: Next.js.
-If you are picking third-party tools for an MVP, more will "just work."
+If you are picking third-party tools for an MVP, more will install without surprises.

 Cost to run

-A rough mid-stage startup picture (50K monthly visits, 500 signed-in users active weekly):
+A rough mid-stage startup picture (50K monthly visits, 500 signed-in users active weekly) based on quotes I have built for client work:

-Cloudflare-hosted Remix tends to be $80–$150/mo cheaper at similar load.
+Cloudflare-hosted Remix tends to be $80–$150 cheaper per month at similar load.
 At 10× that scale, the delta widens.

 When Next.js wins

-- You plan to deploy on Vercel and stay there.
-Vercel's DX advantage compounds.
+• You plan to deploy on Vercel and stay there.
+The DX advantage compounds.

-- You need partial prerendering and fine cache control for marketing + app in one codebase.
-Next's Cache Components are a real edge.
+• You need partial prerendering and fine cache control across marketing and app in one codebase.
+Cache Components are a real edge.

-- Your product depends on a large React library ecosystem working out of the box.
+• Your product depends on a wide React library ecosystem working out of the box.

-- You want Next's integration with Vercel's AI SDK, analytics, and tooling.
+• You want Next's integration with Vercel's AI SDK, analytics, and platform tooling.

 When Remix wins

-- You need cheap, fast edge deploys.
-Cloudflare Workers with Remix is the fastest setup I know of for a global web app at low volume.
+• You need cheap, fast edge deploys.
+Cloudflare Workers with Remix is the cheapest setup I know of for a global web app at low volume.

-- Forms and mutations are the heart of your product.
-Data entry, admin tools, content workflows.
+• Forms and mutations are the heart of the product, including data entry, admin tools, content workflows.

-- You worry about Vercel lock-in.
+• You worry about Vercel-shaped lock-in.
 Remix keeps every door open.

 The decision tree